Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Annual Leave Ireland: Complete Guide to Holiday Entitlements for Employers

 Every employee in Ireland is entitled to a minimum of four working weeks of annual leave per year.
-This guide explains how entitlements are calculated, what the law says about part-time staff, and how to handle carryover, public holidays, and pay Read more
+This guide explains how entitlements are calculated, what the law says about part-time staff, and how to handle carryover, public holidays, and pay.
+Read more

-30 January 2026 8 min read
+8 min read

 Annual leave in Ireland is one of the most regulated areas of Irish employment law.
 Whether you manage a team of five or five hundred, your obligations are the same: provide employees with their full statutory holiday entitlement and maintain accurate records.
 This guide, updated for the 2026/2027 leave year, covers everything employers and HR managers need to know about annual leave entitlement in Ireland, including calculation methods, part-time rules, public holidays, carry-over provisions, and your legal obligations.